MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ## Introduction

 *This started out as a challenge.
-With a <a href="http://marwandebbiche.com/">friend</a> of mine, we wanted to see if it was possible to build something and push it to production.
+With a [friend](marwandebbiche.com) of mine, we wanted to see if it was possible to build something and push it to production.
 In 3 weeks.
 This is our story.*

 In this post, we'll go through the necessary steps to build and deploy a machine learning application.
 This starts from data collection to deployment and the journey, as you'll see it, is exciting and fun 😀.